stormysmoke/sent2vec-kubernetes/README.md

 ### Define a Kubernetes Secret

-For the deployment to work, you must first specify the credentials for the above services in an **additional file** in the `kubernetes/` folder.
+For the deployment to work, you must first specify the credentials for the above services in an **additional YAML file** in the `kubernetes` folder.
 The file must have the following content (it can have any name, but `kubernetes/secrets.yml` makes sense):

 ~~~yaml
 apiVersion: v1